We live in a communication-oriented society

 The Study of Communication

-Programs in interpersonal and public communication allow students to build strong communication skills - skills they need for successful careers and relationships.
+Programs in interpersonal and public communication help you build strong communication skills - skills you'll need for successful careers and relationships.

 Good communication skills are equally important in family and social relationships.
 Individuals who can express their feelings and understand the feelings of others are often more successful in their personal relationships.
 The ability to offer feedback to family and friends and to engage in constructive conflict with them depends on communication knowledge and skills.